 How Snails Harm The Aquarium

 Generally, snails eat tank debris, uneaten fish foods, and algae.
 People tend to rear colorful snail varieties as pets.
 But some snails have rapid reproducing behaviors.
-Below I mentioned some examples for fast breeding varieties.
+Below I mentioned some examples of fast breeding varieties.
 These are,

 - Ram Horn Snail